Can one hear the shape of a target zone?: Spectral gap, target zone feasibility, regime shifts and numerical simulations

-An unique phenomenon that emerges when considering non-converging drifts, and in particular our specification, is the emergence of a \emph{regime shift}.
+An unique phenomenon that emerges in our framework, is the emergence of a \emph{regime shift}.
 Figure \ref{spec}(b) shows that for a large enough target band, after a threshold level in $\beta$, the relaxation time suddenly jumps to a much lower value and remains almost constant (though very slowly increasing) for further increases in risk.
 This effect happens because when the tendency $\beta$ of the noise source driving the fundamental reaches and surpasses a certain level, the destabilizing risk component in the noise source overcomes the diffusion.
 The force $\beta \mathcal{B} $ in the mean-preserving spread becomes the main driver of the stochastic process driving the fundamental, and therefore $f_t$ becomes a process with a tendency to escape from its mean that is stronger than the tendency to diffuse around its central value.
-While this may look like a sudden emergence of supercredibility, it is in fact the opposite: the target zone cannot be feasibly held.
-This implies that the fundamental process escapes its initial position with such force that it hits the band at every $dt$, and interventions become almost continuous.
-Furthermore, smooth-pasting conditions cannot be applied anymore.
+While this may look like a sudden emergence of supercredibility, it is in fact the opposite: the target zone cannot be feasibly held, as the fundamental process escapes its initial position with such force that it hits the band at every $dt$, and interventions need to be almost continuous.
 The central bank will have to either increase the size of the band or to allow the spot rate to float freely.
+This has a direct implication for honeymoon effects, as shown in the following Proposition:\\

+\textbf{Proposition 2.
+Risk, regime shifts and honeymoon effects.} \emph{There exists a threshold level of risk $\beta^e \in \mathbb{R}^+$ which generates a regime shift.
+This is caused by a jump in the spectrum $\Omega$, as the elasticity with respect to the fundamental process of each eigenfunction $\psi_k$ associated to the eigenvalue $\Omega_k$ must always match the underlying mean-preserving probability spread:}

-This has a direct implication for honeymoon effects: Appendix \ref{honeymoon} shows how, after a threshold level of risk has been surpassed, the smooth fitting procedure at the boundaries cannot be applied, and hence honeymoon effects when the fundamental approaches the band become unobtainable.
-This implies that a high level of risk denies a central bank monetary autonomy up until the moment of entering the currency zone.
-This phenomenon is illustrated in Figure \ref{dtbands}.
+\emph{For $\beta \geq \beta^e$, the smooth-fitting procedure at the boundaries cannot be applied and honeymoon effects when the fundamental approaches the band become unobtainable.}\\

-Consider now the smooth-pasting conditions \eqref{SMorig}: one can separate the contribution of the eigenfunction to the one given by the probability spread and obtain: